 Presentations at GSA are more private and interactive than the atmosphere of large college fairs where students move from table to table directing quick questions to a multitude of college representatives.

-Sometimes reps, particularly ones from state universities, will give an early read on students’ transcripts, test scores and course selections during their visits.
+Sometimes reps, particular ones from state universities, will give an early read on students’ transcripts, test scores, and course selections during their visits.
 This helps students assess their fit at that institution and figure out what they can do to improve their chances of getting in.